DanialAmini/Colebrook-White-Calculation-Time/README.md

 My GPU is very old (Nvidia 610m) and doesn't support CUDA I think.
 But I will probably be able to use OpenCL on it.
 It's a programming language.
 If I ever want to enter that, it's a huge time investment.

+I have worked with longitudinal dispersion models for rivers but not for pipes.
+This can be a venue for soft computing calculations.